Lesson 2: IP in Crowdfunding Campaigns

-You have already been introduced to Andrew Gardner and his popular product, the POLAR pen.
-You know how Andrew developed this product and you have been introduced to some of the forms of IP that Andrew used to protect his innovative product.
+You have already been introduced to Andrew Gardner and his popular product, the Polar Pen.
+You know how Andrew developed this product and you have been introduced to some of the forms of IP that he used to protect his innovative product.

 We will now look more closely at Andrew’s case as an example of some of the issues start-ups can encounter in launching a global crowdfunding campaign.

-Counterfeits – almost immediately after he launched his campaign, counterfeits of his pens were being sold out of Asia and they have resulted in the following:
+Counterfeits: Almost immediately after he launched his campaign, counterfeits of his pens were being sold out of Asia.
+This had two results:

-- Reducing his own sales – because the counterfeits are being purchased in place of his authentic product.
+- It reduced his own sales (because the counterfeits are being purchased in place of his authentic product).

-- Tarnishing his brand image - because of the poor quality of the counterfeit goods.
+- It tarnished his brand image (because of the poor quality of the counterfeit goods).